-We scan the human genome with REST and NRF1 motifs using FIMO (a software tool for scanning DNA sequences, \cite{grant2011fimo}), select motif matches with FIMO p-value $<$ 1e-5 and PWM scores $\geq$ 13, and take 100 bp flanking regions on both sides of the motif matches as the candidate regions of our analysis.
-We then combine the DNase counts on both strands, and restrict to candidate regions with at least 100 DNase counts for the REST data, and 50 counts for the NRF1 data.
+Since DNase-seq data itself does not contain TF binding specificity information, to define the candidate binding sites for our TFs of interest in our analysis, we scan the genome for TF motif matches.
+We download position weight matrices (PWMs) from the JASPAR database \citep{rauluseviciute2024jaspar}, scan the human genome for motif matches with REST and NRF1 motifs using FIMO software (\cite{grant2011fimo}), select motif matches with FIMO p-value $<$ 1e-5 and PWM scores $\geq$ 13, and take 100 bp flanking regions on both sides of the motif matches as the candidate regions of our analysis (Supplementary Section~\ref{supp_sec:RDA} presents analysis without the PWM score preprocessing).
+We then combine the DNase counts on both strands, and restrict to candidate sites with DNase counts $\geq$ 50 for both REST and NRF1 data.
+After preprocessing, $\bfX_{\text{REST}}\in \bN_0^{4551\times 220}$, with the rowsum ranging from 50 to 9399; $\bfX_{\text{NRF1}}\in \bN_0^{8148\times 211}$, with the rowsum ranging from 50 to 22576.
+To validate the clustering results, we use ChIP-seq data, which has been widely used as a proxy for TF binding truth \citep{park2009chip}.
+Unlike DNase-seq, ChIP-seq uses an antibody to target a specific TF and therefore provides TF-specific binding measurement.
+From the ENCODE portal, we obtain normalized ChIP-seq read counts and assign binary labels at the motif match locations that overlap with ChIP-seq peaks.
+Because ChIP-seq is based on a different experimental technology, we use it only as an independent external reference for validation and method comparison.

-For REST data, after preprocessing, there are $p=220$ base pairs (columns) and $n=2968$ candidate binding sites (rows).
-The total count per row ranges from 100 to 9399.
-For the NRF1 data, we focus on the candidate sites on chromosome 1.
-The count matrix for NRF1 has $n=1689$ candidate sites and $p=211$ columns; the row sums range from 50 to 9711.

-Note that the count per sample in the real data can be much less than our simulation data where the row sums range from $4\times 10^3$ to $10^4$.
-Because the cor-tree method builds a mixture model with each component being a nonparametric tree with a covariance structure, it is prone to mode collapsing without a proper initial value.
-Supplementary Section \ref{supp_sec:sim} provides additional simulation results with PAM initial values, where we show that even in the low-count setting, cor-tree can achieve high clustering accuracy as long as it can identify more than one cluster.

-In addition to k-means and PAM to be compared in the real data analysis, we also include a state-of-the-art method tailored for DNAse-seq data called CENTIPEDE \citep{pique2011accurate}, which uses the continuous PWM score as a site-specific covariate.
-CENTIPEDE uses a simple mixture of two multinomial components as shown in \eqref{eq:CENTIPEDE} which only clusters sites into 0-1 groups and requires additional site-specific information $Y_i$.
+We also include a state-of-the-art method tailored for DNase-seq data called CENTIPEDE \citep{pique2011accurate}, which uses the continuous PWM score as a site-specific covariate.
+CENTIPEDE uses a simple mixture of two multinomial components in \eqref{eq:CENTIPEDE}, which clusters sites into 0-1 groups and requires additional site-specific information $Y_i$.

-Here, $Y_i$ is a 2-dimensional vector, $(1,\text{PWM\_score}_i)$ to include the intercept term.
+$Y_i$ is a 2-dimensional vector, $(1,\text{PWM\_score}_i)$, to include the intercept term.
 The unbound sites are simply assumed to be uniformly distributed in CENTIPEDE, which may fail to capture the spatial bias induced by the DNase I enzyme.